 Calling city or county housing

 “I am an older homeowner with limited income.
-My roof is leaking and I need help before the damage gets worse.
-Do you have emergency roof repair, owner-occupied repair, or housing rehab funds?”
+My roof is leaking and water is entering the home.
+Do you have emergency roof repair, owner-occupied repair, or housing rehab funds?
+If not, who handles roof repairs in this county?”

 Calling USDA

-“I am a homeowner age 62 or older in a rural area.
+“I am age 62 or older and live in a rural area.
 My roof has a leak that may be a health or safety hazard.
 Can USDA Section 504 help, and is my address eligible?”

 Calling Habitat or a nonprofit

-“Do you help seniors or low-income homeowners with roof repairs, roof patching, or critical home repairs in this county?”
+“Do you help seniors, veterans, disabled homeowners, or low-income homeowners with roof repairs, roof patching, or critical home repairs in this county?”

 Calling after storm damage

-“My roof was damaged by [storm/flood/tornado/hurricane].
+“My roof was damaged by a storm.
 I have photos and insurance information.
-What help is available for my primary home?”
+What help is available for my primary home, and what proof do I need before repairs begin?”

 Resumen en español